pjotrekk/lightning/blogpost/blogpost.md

 # Apache Beam streaming in a Spring Boot application.
 Use case.
 In this blog post I'll write a simple Spring Boot application using Apache Beam to stream data (with Apache Flink under the hood) from Apache Kafka to MongoDB and expose endpoints providing real-time data.
-The application will simulate a data center that receives data about lightnings around the world from a Kafka instance.
+The application will simulate a data center that receives data about lightning around the world from a Kafka instance.

-It will expose 2 endpoints: one returns up-to-date data about received lightnings, and the second returns how many lightnings stroke the ground in a given time range.
+It will expose 2 endpoints: one returns up-to-date data about received lightning, and the second returns how many lightning stroke the ground in a given time range.

 I will also write an emulator that will simulate the detectors that receive the lightning and send the data to a Kafka instance.